ajames27/BlindThinker/README.md

 # BlindThinker
-A backup of blindthinker.com, a minimalist site for my poetry.
+blindthinker.com, a minimalist site for my poetry.
 Features a poem slider and a contact page.